lvicainne/puppet-opendkim/README.md

 ## Development

 You are pleased to fork this module and adapt it for you needs.
 I am open to any Pull Request :-)

-## Release Notes/Contributors/Etc

-### v0.4 - Compatible with Puppet from 6.24 up to, but not including, 8.0

-* v0.4.2  Add PDK dependancies
-          Add SignHeaders From
-          Chunking publickey in 255 char blocks for dns txt
-* v0.4.1  Fix version in metadata.json
-* v0.4.0  Add autorestart config
-          Lookup for OS Family facts in Hiera
-          Use var opendkim::user as the owner of files
-          Fix: Set default value for var opendkim::sysconfigfile Set show_diff to false for all private key resources

-### v0.3 - Compatible with Puppet from 6.4 to newer

-* v0.3.0 Correct a bug about an optional parameter

-### v0.2 - Compatible with Puppet from 4.8 to 6.3

-* v0.2.9 Correct a bug about an optional parameter
-* v0.2.8 Add features from Pull Requests
-* v0.2.7 Add parameter maximum_signed_bytes
-* v0.2.6 Add parameters: mode, canonicalization, removeoldsignatures
-* v0.2.5 Make uid and gid not required any more to be defined
-* v0.2.4 Correction of the default directory for CentOs : from /etc/dkim to /etc/opendkim
-* v0.2.3 Minor changes and corrections about empty values

-### v0.1 - Compatible with Puppet up to 4.6

-* v0.1.2 Virtual version (same as v0.1.0 but with bugfix about requirements and puppet version required)
-* v0.1.1 Use newer implementations of Puppet (v4.8 and newer).
-* v0.1.0 Replace deprecated stdlib functions with puppet data types
-* v0.0.9 Correct some dependencies
-* v0.0.8 Closes #1 (SystemD with inline comments)
-* v0.0.7 Rename repository
-* v0.0.6 Support Umask variabilization in order to use UNIX sockets
-* v0.0.5 Add the homedir parameter
-* v0.0.4 Ensure the pidfile directory exists
-* v0.0.3 Improve some documentation parts
-* v0.0.2 Improve some documentation parts
-* v0.0.1 First Running version